Why do people move to Costa Rica?

 When we asked people why foreigners move to Costa Rica, they responded...

 "Costa Rica is renowned for its stunning landscapes, vibrant culture and relaxed atmosphere, making it an attractive destination for expats.
 One key draw is the fact that it is an incredibly safe place to live, with one of the lowest crime rates in Latin America.
 Its strong healthcare system, quality of life and exceptional climate are other great reasons that expats are being attracted to the country.
 Another bonus is that it is also one of the most affordable countries in Central America, with a low cost of living, good infrastructure and friendly locals.
-Costa Rica is also well-known for its ecotourism, and a wealth of activities and places to explore, making it an enticing place for expats from all over the world," explained one expat living in Costa Rica.
+Costa Rica is also well-known for its ecotourism, and a wealth of activities and places to explore, making it an enticing place for expats from all over the world," commented one expat who made the move to Costa Rica.

 Please login to continue reading this article.